Public beta · 1.0 incoming · macOS 26.4 (Tahoe) · Apple Silicon only

 03

 Everything lives in the menu bar and on the strip itself.
 Right-click for quick settings, keyboard shortcuts for the rest.
-Launch at login, set a position, and it runs all day without stealing a single focus event.
+It runs locally, records nothing, has no cloud service behind it, and is priced as a one-time purchase.

 Meter modes